sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 		}
 	]

-For information on how to handle the indices for `observations` see the section dedicated to [handling component values](#handling-component-values).

 ## error

 *Object* *optional*.
-Used to provide a error message in addition to RESTful web services HTTP error status codes.
-The following pieces of information are to be provided:
+Used to provide status messages in addition to RESTful web services HTTP error status codes.
+The following pieces of information should be provided:

 * code - *Number*.
-Provides a code number for the error message.
-Code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+Provides a code number for the status message if appropriate.
+Standard code numbers are defined in the SDMX 2.1 Web Services Guidelines.
 * title - *String* *optional*.
-A short, human-readable (best-language-match) summary of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
+A short, human-readable (best-language-match) summary of the situation that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * titles - *Object* *optional*.
-A list of short, human-readable localised summaries (see *[names](#names)*) of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
+A list of short, human-readable localised summaries (see *[names](#names)*) of the status that SHOULD NOT change from occurrence to occurrence of the status, except for purposes of localization.
 * detail - *String* *optional*.
-A human-readable (best-language-match) explanation specific to this occurrence of the problem.
+A human-readable (best-language-match) explanation specific to this occurrence of the status.
 Like title, this field’s value can be localized.
-It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * details - *Object* *optional*.
-A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the problem.
+A list of human-readable localised explanations (see *[names](#names)*) specific to this occurrence of the status.
 Like titles, this field’s value can be localized.
-It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the status.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
-If appropriate, a collection of links to additional external resources for the error.
+If appropriate, a collection of links to additional external resources for the status message.

 See the section on [localised text elements](#localised-text-elements) on how the message deals with languages.